 Division 3 — Registers in relation to registered health practitioner

-222. National Registers

-(1) Each of the following National Boards must, in conjunction with the National Agency —
+222. Public national registers

+(1) A public national register, with the name listed in column 1 of the following Table, is to be kept for each health profession.

-(a) keep the public national register listed beside that Board in the following Table that is to include the names of all health practitioners, other than specialist health practitioners, currently registered by the Board; and
+(2) A public national register for a health profession is to include the names of all health practitioners (other than specialist health practitioners) currently registered in the profession.

-(b) if Divisions are listed beside the public national register in the Table, keep the register in a way that ensures it includes those Divisions.
+(3) If divisions are listed beside the public national register in column 2 of the Table, the register is to be kept in a way that ensures it includes those divisions.

-(2) In addition, each National Board must keep a public national register that is to include the names of all health practitioners, other than specialist health practitioners, who were registered by the Board and whose registration has been cancelled by an adjudication body.
+(4) In addition, a public national register for a health profession is to include —

+(a) the names of all health practitioners (other than specialist health practitioners) whose registration has been cancelled by an adjudication body; and

+(b) the names of all persons (other than specialist health practitioners or persons who were previously specialist health practitioners) subject to a prohibition order.

+(5) A public national register required to be kept under this section is to be kept by the National Board prescribed by the regulations for the register, in conjunction with the National Agency.

 Table — Public national registers